yesworkflow-org/yw-prototypes/README.md

 Overview
 --------

 YesWorkflow aims to provide a number of the benefits of using a scientific workflow management system without having to rewrite scripts and other scientific software.
-Rather than reimplementing code so that it can be executed and managed by a workflow engine, a YesWorkflow user simply adds special YesWorkflow (YW) comments to existing scripts.
+Rather than reimplement code so that it can be executed and managed by a workflow engine, a YesWorkflow user simply adds special YesWorkflow (YW) comments to existing scripts.
 These comments declare how data is used and results produced, step by step, by the script.
 The YesWorkflow tools interpret the YW comments and produce graphical output that reveals the stages of computation and the flow of data in the script.

 ### Example YesWorkflow output